DerGuru/The-Resonant/Chapters/P2-16 - Resonance Market.md

 “Pick one that will never wake up,” Lina said.
 “We’re not feeding an eye.”

 The seller leaned over, eager.
 “These are gen‑three, pulled clean, no storage damp.
-Some retain their temperament—polite.
+Some retain their temperament - polite.
 Curious.”

 “We like polite,” Jason said.
 “We hate curious.”